Master-Zero1/airbnb-data-pipeline/README.md

 - **Target leakage** is subtle and devastating — engineered features derived from the target variable inflate scores from 0.761 to 0.991.
 Always trace every feature back to its source before training.
 - **Honest scores matter more than impressive scores** — a 0.768 R² you understand is worth more than a 0.991 you can't explain.
 - **Early stopping + grid search together** outperforms either alone — RandomizedSearchCV finds the right hyperparameter region, GridSearchCV zooms in, and early stopping re-optimizes tree count for the final param set.
+- **SHAP reveals what feature importance hides** — built-in XGBoost importance ranked `accommodates` #1, but SHAP showed `neighbourhood_cleansed` has greater total prediction impact.
+The two metrics measure fundamentally different things.
 - **IQR capping** preserves data while limiting damage from extreme values.
 - **Flag before filling** — null values in review scores carry information (no reviews ≠ bad reviews).
 - **Target encoding** for high-cardinality categoricals avoids column explosion.
 - **Fit on train only** — the single most important rule in ML preprocessing.
 - **log transform** on skewed targets dramatically improves model learning.
 - **99999 sentinel values** in engineered features cause silent bugs — always inspect fill values before deriving new features from them.
-- **Free-tier compute constraints** are real — GridSearchCV needs to be designed with runtime in mind, not just search quality.
+- **Free-tier compute constraints are real** — GridSearchCV must be designed with runtime in mind, not just search quality.

 ---